-- Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions. - MRDL (Maximum residual disinfectant level): The highest level of a disinfectant allowed in drinking water.
+- AL (Action Level): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - EPA: Environmental Protection Agency - MCL (Maximum contaminant level): The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MCLG (Maximum contaminant level goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - MRDL (Maximum residual disinfectant level): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - MRDLG (Maximum residual disinfectant level goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - NA (Not applicable): Does not apply. - NTU (Nephelometric Turbidity Units): A measure of the cloudiness of the water (turbidity). - pCi/l (picocuries per liter): A measure of radioactivity. - ppb (parts per billion): One part per billion in water is like one drop in one billion drops of water, or about one drop in a swimming pool. ppb is the same as micrograms per liter (μg/l). - ppm (parts per million): One part per million is like one drop in one million drops of water, or about one cup in a swimming pool. ppm is the same as milligrams per liter (mg/l). - PWSID: Public water system identification. - TT (Treatment Technique): A required process intended to reduce the level of a contaminant in drinking water. - Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - N/A (Not applicable): Does not apply. - ppb (parts per billion): One part per billion in water is like one drop in one billion drops of water, or about one drop in a swimming pool. ppb is the same as micrograms per liter (μg/l). - ppm (parts per million): One part per million is like one drop in one million drops of water, or about one cup in a swimming pool. ppm is the same as milligrams per liter (mg/l). - PWSID: Public water system identification.

-Monitoring Results - Regulated Substances
+Monitoring Results - Regulated Sustances

-LEAD AND COPPER - Tested at customer taps.
-Contaminant (Date, if sampled in previous year) EPA's Action Level EPA's Ideal Goal (MCLG) 90% of Results Were Less Than Number of Homes with High Levels Violation Typical Sources Copper (06/29/17) 90% of homes less than 1.3 ppm 0 ppm 0.73 ppm 0 out of 20 NO Corrosion of household plumbing.
-Lead (06/29/17) 90% of homes less than 15 ppb 0 ppb 2.2 ppb 0 out of 20 NO Corrosion of household plumbing.
+LEAD AND COPPER - Tested at customer taps Contaminant (Date, if sampled in previous year) EPA'S Ideal Goal (MCLG) EPA'S Action Level 90% of Results Were Less Than Number of Homes with High Levels Violation Typical Sources Lead 0 ppb 90% of homes less than 15 ppb 2.5 ppb 0 out of 20 NO Corrosion of household plumbing Copper 0 ppm 90% of homes less than 1.3 ppm 0.87 ppm 0 out of 20 NO Corrosion of household plumbing

-INORGANIC & ORGANIC CONTAMINANTS - Tested in drinking water.
-Contaminant (Date, if sampled in previous year) EPA's Limit (MCL) EPA's Ideal Goal (MCLG) Highest Average or Highest Single Test Result Range of Detected Test Results Violation Typical Sources Nitrate 10.4 ppm 10 ppm 0.25 ppm N/A NO Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits.
+INORGANIC & ORAGANIC CONTAMINANTS - Tested in drinking water

+Contaminant (Date, if sampled in previous year) EPA'S Ideal Goal (MCLG) EPA'S Limit (MCL) Highest Average or Highest Single Test Result Range of Detected Test Results Violation Typical Sources Nitrate 10 ppm 10.4 ppm 0.29 ppm N/A NO Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Barium (4/16/19) 2ppm 2ppm 0.05 ppm N/A NO Discharge of drilling wastes; Discharge from metal refineries: Erosion of natural deposits

-CONTAMINANTS RELATED TO DISINFECTION - Tested in drinking water.
-Substance (Date, if sampled in previous year) EPA's Limit (MCL or MRDL) EPA's Ideal Goal (MCLG or MRDLG) Highest Average or Highest Single Test Result Range of Detected Test Results Violation Typical Sources Total Trihalomethanes (TTHMs) 80 ppb N/A 19.5 ppb N/A NO By-product of drinking water disinfection.
-Total Haloacetic Acids (HAA) (2016) 60 ppb N/A 5.7 ppb N/A NO By-product of drinking water disinfection.
-Total Chlorine 4.0 ppm 4.0 ppm 0.94 ppm 0.68 - 1.24 ppm NO Water additive used to control microbes.
+CONTAMINANTS RELATED TO DISINFECTION - Tested in drinking water

+Substances (Date, if sampled in previous year) EPA'S Ideal Goal (MCLG or MRDLG) EPA'S Limit (MCL or MRDL) Highest Average or Highest Single Test Result Range of Detected Test Results Violation Typical Sources Total Trihalomethanes (TTHMs) N/A 80 ppb 18 ppb N/A NO By-product of drinking water disinfection Total Chlorine 4.0 ppm 4.0 ppm 2.31 ppm 0.55 - 19.01 ppm NO Water additive used to control microbes